agile-exchange/Shareversity/README.md

 <img width="1512" alt="Screen Shot 2022-11-10 at 9 09 56 AM (2)" src="https://user-images.githubusercontent.com/104920023/201484159-fd4434c6-20e4-4349-af79-32f4a55e9327.png">
 <img width="1496" alt="Screen Shot 2022-11-07 at 9 09 25 AM" src="https://user-images.githubusercontent.com/104920023/201484171-56cef07d-e327-4b51-8a03-2589050f1bf2.png">

-Changes to the board throughout the sprint, which updated the burndown chart automatically, can be seen [here](https://agile-exchange.atlassian.net/jira/software/projects/AE/boards/1).
+Regular changes to the board throughout the sprint, which updated the burndown chart automatically, can be seen [here](https://agile-exchange.atlassian.net/jira/software/projects/AE/boards/1).

+During our sprint, we reassessed our user stories to reflect feedback from the instructor and a reconsideration about the best approach at delivering value to our stakeholder.
+As a result, we didn't complete the user stories in their entirety, though we completed 90% of the developer subtasks in user stories 1 and 2.
+We paused on the third user story planned for the sprint as part of our mid-sprint backlog refinement.
+Following our sprint review and retrospective, we have further refined our backlog and approach to ensure we are able to deliver value in subsequent sprints.

 **Test-Drive Development**